geomatics-io/BindingListView/README.md

 For a demo of what the library can do, [watch](http://blw.sourceforge.net/demo.html) the screen cast.

-For those who like to dive straight into the code, the source is available from the SubVersion repository or ZIPed as a release.
 The source contains a few example projects demonstrating what the library can do.
-If you just want to use the library download the compiled DLL.
 Check out the [SourceForge project page](http://www.sf.net/projects/blw) for forums, help, etc.

 The library makes use of generics and so only works with the .NET 4.0 runtime.
 It should work with any .NET language: C#, VB.NET, etc.